 Configure Elevated Authentication Mode Duration

 Your institution can adjust this duration in Narmi Command under Configurations > Institution settings > Elevated Authentication Mode Duration.
-This setting should be at least 20 seconds to ensure users have enough time to receive and enter their authentication code.
+This setting should be at least 200 seconds (3.3 minutes) to ensure users have enough time to receive and enter their authentication code.